Tableau politics heats up ahead of Republic day parade | www.lokmattimes.com

 Tableau politics heats up ahead of Republic day parade

-New Delhi, Jan 16 Ahead of the Republic day parade, politics of tableau has heated up after Centre ...
+New Delhi, Jan 16 Ahead of the Republic day parade, the politics of tableau has heated up after ...

 "He fought against caste-ridden society & rejecting his tableau is an insult to the spiritual guru.
 This smells of #BJP conspiracy." he added.